How to Prepare for your Appeal

 provide you with a copy of the appeal record.
 To help you prepare:

 - Review the ministry’s reconsideration decision as it tells you the

 reasons why you were denied or found ineligible.
 Be prepared to tell the

 panel why you disagree with that decision.

 - Consider whether additional evidence would help your case.
-The panel can only admit oral and written evidence that is in support of the information and records that were before the ministry when the reconsideration decision was made.
+The panel can only admit oral and written evidence that is in support of the information before the ministry when the reconsideration decision was made.

 - Think about whether a witness would help your case.
 Witnesses will

 be asked to remain outside the hearing room until asked to testify.
 After

 testifying, they will be asked to leave unless you request they remain.
 If